Sqm-suks-dont-go/Obsidian-Cheat-Sheet/README.md

 ---

+## Visual note-taking
+//todo add images
+Useful for taking notes, most notably in video games (so far) Use these settings for the nodes for best results (image here) [Useful plugin](https://publish.obsidian.md/hub/02+-+Community+Expansions/02.05+All+Community+Expansions/Plugins/persistent-graph) for saving graph for visual notes.

+---

+## Useful settings
+- VIM editing: Editor -> Advanced

+---

 ## Community Plug-ins
 1. Calender by Lian Cain
 2. Highlightr by chetachi (He/she "no idea" has an intresting way of scolling through the colors thats actully innovative "i like it alot")